D-grimut/Knowledge_AI/README.md

   - They come in 2 formats: n-triples format and turtle format

 - RDFS Vocab folder
-  - This folder contains the vocab.ttl fil which is our RDFS vocabulary defined for this project
+  - This folder contains the vocab.ttl file which is our RDFS vocabulary defined for this project
   - This file is used as the vocabulary of our graph
-  - Used for the definitions for the triples
+  - Used for the definitions of the triples

 - URI_Generator.py
   - Python file used as the main file in the program, this file generates all the RDF triples when ran, and creates the